reemzouhby/ANGRYBIRDS/README.md

 # 🐦 Angry Birds Clone (Python Project)

 This is a simplified version of the popular **Angry Birds** game developed using Python and the `pygame` library.
-The project was created during my internship at University (sem 6) to explore basic physics simulation, object interaction, and game development principles.
+The project was created during my study at University (sem 6) to explore basic physics simulation, object interaction, and game development principles.

 ## 🎮 Game Features